Asylum Seeker Census

 Asylum Seekers Outside the City

 In May 2023, City Hall began sending some asylum seekers to hotel shelters upstate.
-The City of New York faced legal pushback from several counties, but continues to pay for shelter and services in several locations around the state.
+The City of New York faced legal pushback from several counties, but continued to pay for shelter and services in several locations around the state.
+On October 31st, 2024, the Adams Administration announced it would end support for all upstate sites by December 31st, 2024.
+[7] Asylum seeker census figures shared by City Hall for December 22nd indicate that all upstate non-DHS sites had closed.

 New Arrival Students in Public Schools